sinimariak/week-3-assessment-yellowpages/README.md

 ```

 <br>
-This will add a new user named <NAME> with the phone number <PHONE> and address
+This will add a new user named NAME with the phone number that is PHONE
-<ADDRESS> into the database.
+and address like ADDRESS into the database.
 Example:

 ```
 $ ruby app.rb --list